deephacks/graphene/readme.md

 ========
 #### Composite keys

 A key can be a single basic value like a String, Long or LocalDateTime; or a composite key, consisting of multiple values.
 Data is stored uniquely, sorted by key value and key position.
+Composite keys follow the same builder pattern as regular entities.

 ```java
 @Entity